 Compare that to the average sweat sodium concentration of just under 1,000 mg of sodium per litre of sweat from the thousands of Sweat Tests we’ve conducted, with some individuals losing far greater amounts (>2,000 mg/L!).

 The imbalance of sodium and potassium across the fluid compartments is maintained by the sodium-potassium pump.
 Maintenance of this distribution of electrolytes between the intracellular and extracellular fluid is critical for cell function and electrical communication throughout the body.

-Because of the relatively small losses of potassium that occurs through sweat, it’s highly unlikely that these losses alone would be substantial enough to cause a decline in performance.
+Because of the relatively small losses of potassium that occurs through sweat, it’s unlikely that these losses alone would be substantial enough to cause a decline in performance in most cases.

 On the whole, it’s thought that potassium losses only become impactful if you sweat heavily on a regular basis and your diet is chronically low in potassium.

 Before you panic that this could be you, you'd have to be completely avoiding foods like potatoes, sweet potatoes, bananas, oranges, mushrooms, and lots of other fruits and vegetables in order for your diet to be dangerously low in potassium.

 That being said, there may be instances where people who have extremely high sweat rates (and therefore drink very high volumes of fluid to replace these) could run the risk of diluting their potassium levels - a condition called hypokalaemia - so some level of potassium supplementation may be warranted in these cases.

 Some early research on rats did suggest that a potassium-containing beverage may be useful for enhancing recovery by aiding intracellular rehydration.
 But, a later study in humans - which saw participants drink beverages containing either potassium or sodium when dehydrated after exercise - showed that the rehydration rate was actually slowest in the potassium-only group and lent further support to the importance of sodium in staying hydrated.